 The emission bandwidth of a diode bar typically amounts to several nanometers, which can be more than desirable for pumping a solid-state laser.
 In addition, there is typically a tolerance of several nanometers for the center wavelength.
 A strongly reduced wavelength tolerance and emission bandwidth may be achieved with optical feedback, e.g. from a volume Bragg grating.
 This can facilitate, e.g., the pumping of a solid-state bulk laser.
 Bandwidth and exact center wavelength can also be important for spectral beam combining.

-High-power diode bars are used e.g. in material processing (e.g. welding and certain surface treatments), as medical lasers (e.g. for photodynamic therapy, tattoo removal, laser surgery), or for pumping high-power solid-state lasers (bulk or fiber lasers).
+High-power diode bars are used e.g. in laser material processing (e.g. laser welding and certain surface treatments), as medical lasers (e.g. for photodynamic therapy, tattoo removal, laser surgery), or for pumping high-power solid-state lasers (bulk or fiber lasers).
 Diode bars are also developed further for military use as battlefield laser weapons.
 In the future, they may also increasingly be applied in large-volume consumer products such as cars.